 PET scans are more sensitive and useful in some cancers than others.
 Studies are still underway to determine the usefulness of PET scans in pancreatic cancer.
 Until it has proven to be the best imaging technique for pancreatic cancer, it is important to use PET in conjunction with other imaging techniques to build a complete picture.

 There is currently no clearly indicated situation in which PET should be used routinely.

 What are the potential limitations of PET?

 Both PET and CT imaging have limitations at detecting tumors that are 1 centimeter in diameter or smaller.
-While PET does not always show smaller tumors than CT can detect, it may show small tumors that CT misses.
+While PET does not always show smaller tumors than CT imaging can detect, it may show small tumors that CT imaging misses.
 The reverse may also be true.

 Test results of diabetic patients or patients who have eaten within a few hours prior to the examination can be inaccurate because of blood sugar or blood insulin levels.
 Diabetic patients should ask for specific diet guidelines to control glucose levels during the day of the test.
 The glucose used to perform a PET scan is not harmful to diabetics.

 Is PET covered by insurance?

 Insurance providers, including Medicare and private insurance companies, cover the cost of most PET scans.
 Check with the patient’s insurance provider to determine complete coverage information.